cyral-quickstart/quickstart-sidecar-aws-ecs/docs/networking.md

 To deploy an entirely private sidecar, use the following parameters:

 * `subnets`: provide private subnets in the same VPC.
-These subnets will be used for both the EC2 instances and the load balancer.
+These subnets will be used for both the ECS instances and the load balancer.
 All the provided subnets must have a route to the internet through a NAT gateway.
 * `load_balancer_scheme`: set to `"internal"` (this is the default value).